maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1v1hOEYUqEVo-Jsdm-3rQEy0PTak&hl=en" width="100%" height="480"></iframe>
 <br>
-I don't want to pretend that this was a just a casual trip.
+I won't pretend that this was a just a casual trip.
 In fact, I never thought I would have a chance to go on a road trip in Japan before 30.
 I didn't know Japanese.
 I barely do now.
 It's really a dream come true.

 <figure>